 How To Check SSD Health Mac?

-On a Mac, you will use Disk Utility to check SSD health.
+On a Mac, you will use Disk Utility to check SSD.
 To access this program, go to Finder > Applications > Utilities and then choose the desired drive you wish to check.

 How do I check the health of my SSD Mac?